best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Colour and formatting

+Some of the Web Content Accessibility Guidelines 2.1 are generic in nature.
+We have put together the following pointers relating to colours and formatting and have used our own knowledge, research and interpretation to split them into things that must be followed in order to meet the legal accessibility regulations and things that are considered best practice.
+Please bear in mind that this is not set in stone, just a guide.

-The following pointers must be followed to pass the accessibility regulations at the legal AA level:
+Pointers we feel must be followed in order to meet the WCAG 2.1 accessibility guidelines 2.1 at the AA level:

 * All written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.
-* No cells with text have ‘hidden’ spaces at the start or end.
-* No visual devices such as colour, shading or patterns are used to divide up data regions.
+* No visual devices such as colour, shading or patterns are used to divide up data regions. ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) [Success Criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics)
-* No text is set in a vertical or diagonal direction.
+* No text is set in a vertical or diagonal direction ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)).
-* No text has spaces between letters in a word for visual effect.
+* No text has spaces between letters in a word for visual effect ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)).
 * Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color))

+Other pointers in terms of best practice:
 * Indentation is not used to indicate subsections (for example indenting a list of regions under a row for ‘England’).

-Other pointers in terms of best practice:
+* No cells with text have ‘hidden’ spaces at the start or end.
 * The minimum font size used is size 12 - this is important for people with low vision.
 * All fonts used are sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read.
 * Avoid the use of underline and italic text - people with dyslexia can find italic and underlined tex hard to read, if you need to highlight text it is best to use bold.
-* Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour.
+* Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'checking text colour contrast' section).
 * Aim to use the ‘automatic’ colour settings for all text – doing this will ensure the spreadsheet takes on the specialised colour settings a user has set up on their software.
 * Avoid adding a background fill - some users will have settings that change the colour of the background and this can’t happen if you’ve put a fill colour in – even if it is white.
-* Avoid adding grid lines or cell borders - in general it it better to keep things simple
+* Avoid adding grid lines or cell borders - in general it it better to keep things simple.
-* Avoid including charts in your spreadsheet, if you must you should consider the accessibility of any charts carefully, particularly the colour contrast.
+* Avoid including images of charts in your spreadsheet, if you do you must consider the accessibility of any charts carefully, particularly the colour contrast.
 * Left align all text in cells outside the table and all row headings within the table
 * Right align all data within a table and all column headings
 * Use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation).